Will Memphis cover the spread vs. SMU? Betting Trends, Record ATS

 Memphis Betting Records & Stats

-- Memphis' games this season have featured more combined points than this contest's total of 147.5 points nine times.
+- Memphis and its opponents have gone over 151.5 combined points in eight of 12 games this season.

-- Memphis' games this year have an average point total of 151.9, 4.4 more points than this matchup's over/under.
+- The average total in Memphis' matchups this year is 151.9, 0.4 more points than this game's over/under.

 - The Tigers' ATS record is 5-7-0 this season.